schema

 StringKind

-// BytesKind is a bytes type.
+// BytesKind represents a byte array.

 // Go Encoding: []byte